General Registration Policies

 Northwestern Courses Outside of SPS

-Students who have been admitted to an SPS bachelor’s degree program or a post-baccalaureate program and wish to pursue academic interests not available in SPS have the option to pursue possible enrollment in daytime undergraduate-level courses in other Northwestern schools.
-The following policies and procedure apply to all SPS student seeking enrollment in daytime courses (these policies and procedures do not apply to Summer Session enrollment):
+Students who have been admitted to an SPS bachelor’s degree program or a post-baccalaureate or professional health post-baccalaureate program and wish to explore academic interests not available in SPS have the option to pursue possible enrollment in daytime undergraduate-level courses in other Northwestern schools.
+The following policies and procedure apply to SPS degree and post-baccalaureate students seeking enrollment in daytime courses.
+These policies and procedures do not apply to Summer Session enrollment.

-- SPS does not guarantee enrollment in courses at other schools within Northwestern University.
+• SPS does not guarantee enrollment in daytime courses at other schools within Northwestern University.

-- If eligible, students should choose advanced-level courses that supplement their major or degree plans or certificate plans.
-Courses required for the major are eligible only if the relevant SPS courses have been cancelled and/or are not being offered.
+• If eligible, students should choose advanced-level courses that supplement their degree plans or certificate plans.
+Courses required for bachelor's degree majors are eligible only if the relevant SPS courses have been cancelled and/or are not being offered.

 Advanced Study Requirement